spatial-model-editor/spatial-model-editor/docs/reference/mesh.rst

 Meaning of the colours used in the animations:

 * grey area: original connected region pixels
-* black area: remaining pixels after previous erosions
+* black area: remaining pixels after previous erosion operations
 * green rectangle: region of interest where the next erosion operation will be applied
 * red dot: current interior point